-The current Franchise Agreement expires in January 2019 and includes a provision that allows the Franchisee an option to negotiate a new ten year agreement that may begin as early as January 31, 2017 provided certain diversion requirements are met.
-Based on current performance of Recology as a hauler, quality of services delivered, and low cost, staff is likely to recommend an extension of time to allow a focused organic program to be established and to preserve to Recology the option to negotiate a new agreement at a future date to be determined.
+The current Franchise Agreement expires in January 2019 and includes a provision that allows the Franchisee an option to negotiate a new longer term.
+Based on current performance of Recology as a hauler, quality of services delivered and overall value, staff will recommend to Council a new exclusive collection agreement with Recology.
+This recommendation may occur as early as September 2017 and will be preceded with an amendment to the current Franchise Agreement to be considered by Council the evening of March 7, 2017.
+Amendment terms will include: